 (1) In these regulations, unless the contrary intention appears —

-“Act” means the Casino Control Act 1984;
+Act means the Casino Control Act 1984;

-“applicant” means an applicant under regulation 5 for approval to conduct junkets as a junket operator or as a junket operator’s representative;
+applicant means an applicant under regulation 5 for approval to conduct junkets as a junket operator or as a junket operator’s representative;

-“approval” means an approval given under regulation 11;
+approval means an approval given under regulation 11;

-“conviction” has the meaning given in subregulation (2);
+conviction has the meaning given in subregulation (2);

-“junket” has the same meaning as in section 25A of the Act;
+junket has the same meaning as in section 25A of the Act;

-“junket operator” means a person who conducts or proposes to conduct junkets;
+junket operator means a person who conducts or proposes to conduct junkets;

-“junket operator’s representative” means a person who conducts or proposes to conduct junkets as the authorised representative of an approved junket operator.
+junket operator’s representative means a person who conducts or proposes to conduct junkets as the authorised representative of an approved junket operator.

 (2) In these regulations, a reference to a person’s conviction of an offence is a reference to a conviction that is recorded against the person by a court of competent jurisdiction in Australia or in another country, except a conviction arising from a modified penalty procedure, or otherwise not imposed pursuant to any hearing or proceedings.